 When The Arc was founded, there were few programs and services for people with special needs.
 In line with prevailing thinking, many people with developmental and intellectual disabilities were institutionalized at Pennhurst State School and Hospital, Embreeville State Hospital, and other places.
 The Arc’s founders defied conventional wisdom by advocating and working for public education and community inclusion for their children.

 From the beginning, The Arc has been a respected voice for people with developmental and intellectual disabilities.
-The organization is committed to integration and community inclusion.
+The organization continues to be committed to integration and community inclusion.

 A Series of “Firsts”